republicofmakers/3D-Printing/README.md

 - Added A switch for power shutdown (connected to relay module)
 - Added a IOT Camera

-Note: Octorprint was popular that time but I just a simple IOT Cam because it was more cheaper and easy.
+Note: Octorprint was popular that time but I just a use simple IOT Cam because it was more cheaper and easy.
 - Changed many nozzles and 2 times the heater block, 1 time POM Bearings.

   I used it a lot , for so many projects.